-On 1 February 2018 the DekelOil CI SA drew down a second tranche of FCFA 2.8 billion (\notin 4.34 million) from its FCFA 10 billion (\notin 15.2 million) long-term Syndicated Loan Facility with Sogebourse CI. on the same terms as the first tranche.
-Part of the funds were used to repay a short-term loan in the amount of \notin 1,524 thousand and a long-term loan in the amount of \notin 497 thousand.
+On 1 February 2018 the DekelOil CI SA drew down a second tranche of FCFA 2.8 billion (ε 4.34 million) from its FCFA 10 billion (ε 15.2 million) long-term Syndicated Loan Facility with Sogebourse CI.
+On the same terms as the first tranche.
+Part of the funds were used to repay a short-term loan in the amount of ε 1,524 thousand and a long-term loan in the amount of ε 497 thousand.

 - 2. In October 2018 DekelOil CI SA signed a loan agreement with Societe Ivorienne de Banque ("SIB") for FCFA 400 million (approximately €610 thousand).
 The loan is for 5 years and bears interest at a rate of 8.2% per annum.
 One of the boilers in the CPO extraction mill serves as a security for the loan. - 3.
 In July 2019 DekelOil CI SA signed an agreement with AgDevCo Limited ("AgDevCo"), a leading African agriculture sector impact investor for a €7.2 million loan for a term of 10 years, 4 years of principal grace and 6 years of repayment, with a gross interest rate of 7.5% per annum, variable and based on 12-month Euro Short Term Rate published by the European Central Bank (which replaced the Euro Libor used previously) plus a pre-defined spread, and collared with a minimum rate of 6% per annum and a maximum rate of 9% per annum.
-The funds from the loan were used as follows: (i) €6.2 million to replace existing NSIA Bank loan and (ii) €1.0 million for Environmental, Social and Governance ("ESG") activities and general working capital purposes.
+In August 2022 DekelOil CI SA repaid €3.6 million out of the €7.2 million.
+Following this repayment, it was agreed that the interest will be fixed at 7% per annum, and that the remaining loan will be paid in 4 equal annual instalments starting in July 2024.
+It was also agreed that all financial covenants were canceled.
 The fixed assets of DekelOil CI SA serves as a security for this loan.